MJingv/gogogo/dic2.md

 - increased feelings of *loneliness*  ,*anxiety* *or* depression,the *onset* of social anxiety disorder, disrupt *sleep* *patterns*, *decreased* physical activity , ignore *real life* relationship and reduce the ability to emphasize with others

+mental healthy

+- image this，you're the go to person for solving problems that working taking care of others but recently you've been feel over wholmed and stressed
+- how even caring for your mental health lately
+- one day you wake up feel anxiety, you're mind are receiving with worry about work deadline family responsibilities and personal challenges and you realize you're been glutting in the mid of your busy life
+- as the day goes on ,you know just the mood is affecting your interactions with others
+- you feel eariable and short tempored,snap your coli and loved ones
+- you struggle to focus on your work and your productivity suffers
+- you realized that your mental healthy is not impacting you,but also those are around you
+- that evening to impove it